Skip to content

 A Milestone represents a percentage of an Action to be completed that has been connected to a specific date.
 Its an activity or set of activities that needs to be completed in a certain order by a certain date.
 In Cascade, milestones are associated with Action.

-Example: If my action is ‘Launch a new coffee menu item’, my Milestones could be “New recipe” by June 1st, “Taste recipe” by June 15th, and “Launch” by June 30th.
+Example: If my action is ‘Invest in new production lines and machinery’, my Milestones could be “Project Approval” by June 1st, “Project Initiation” by June 15th, and “Launch” by June 30th.

 Mission